 Candidates Standing For Election

+The parish council clerk can, if they wish, assist with the process by request the requisite number of nomination forms for existing members of their council.
 However the emphasis remains with each individual councillor to secure their nomination form, complete and return to the Returning Officer.

 Election Timetable